Dherse/masterproef/content/3_translation.typ

     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Platform support packages*]
 }
-Each platform must come with a platform support packages that implements several tools: a hardware programmer for programming the circuit onto the device; compatibility layer for the standard library such that the standard library is compatible with the hardware; some device-specific libraries for additional features if needed; a place-and-route implementation, it may be shared across many devices, but the support package must at least list compatible place-and-route implementations.
+Each platform must come with a platform-support packages that implements several tools: a hardware programmer for programming the circuit onto the device; compatibility layer for the standard library such that the standard library is compatible with the hardware; some device-specific libraries for additional features if needed; a place-and-route implementation, it may be shared across many devices, but the support package must at least list compatible place-and-route implementations.
 With these components, the user's circuit should be able to be compiled, while using the standard library, then  programmed onto the device for a working circuit.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))